 On the transit front the biggest news was the Mobile PASMO Android and Apple Pay PASMO launch.
 Geographically these only cover the Kanto region but Suica and PASMO combined represent 80% of the Japanese transit IC card market.
 As Mobile PASMO turned out to be recycled Mobile Suica under the hood, I see it as part of the overall JR East next generation Super Suica that is formally launching in March 2021.

-2021 should be an interesting year for contactless payments with Super Suica and VISA Japan finally signing on with Apple Pay.
+2021 should be an interesting year for contactless payments with Suica 2 in 1 Region Affiliate Card (Super Suica) and VISA Japan finally signing on with Apple Pay.
 We will see more transit IC card service announcements similar to the Mobile ICOCA one, and if Apple Pay QR Code Payments launch we could see developments in that segment, but 2020 will always be known as the year that Japan finally went cashless.